bunandan/bunandan/README.md

 I worked on 8051 Microcontroller board and ARM board.
 I knew the concepts like digital electronics , analog electronics, C programmming, C++, Embedded C and data structures and algorithms.
 I have done a project in my final year engineering ie IOT based garbage monitoring system.
-Anybody looking my profile please give me one opportunity to showcase my skills in your company
+Anybody looking my profile please give me one opportunity to showcase my skills in your company.

+                           THANK YOU